lanafrenzel/aws-etl-pipeline/infrastructure/iam_policies/README.md

 ## Notes

 * Names in policies are placeholders.
-Replace `"your-bucket"` and `"your-db"` with your actual names.
+Replace `"your-bucket"`, `"your-db"`,  and resource ARNs with your actual infrastructure names.
-* The `PassRole` policy allows Glue jobs to pass execution roles — critical for Glue job execution.
+* The `PassRole` policy allows services like Glue and Step Functions to assume execution roles — this is **essential** for job execution.
 * AWS managed policies like `AWSLambdaBasicExecutionRole` and `AWSGlueServiceRole` are used alongside these custom policies for base permissions.
+* The **Step Function Role** requires permission to:
+  * Invoke specific Lambda functions
+  * Start and monitor specific Glue jobs
+  * Write logs to CloudWatch

+Ensure these are tightly scoped to the services it coordinates.